gotkk/vap-backend/README.md

 DBServer=server
 DB=database
 ```
-*** port is the port of running backend application.
+* port is the port of running backend application.
-*** user is the username of MS SQL Server Database
+* user is the username of MS SQL Server Database.
-*** password is the password of MS SQL Server Database
+* password is the password of MS SQL Server Database.
-*** server is the server name of MS SQL Server Database
+* server is the server name of MS SQL Server Database .
-*** database is the database name of MS SQL Server Database
+* database is the database name of MS SQL Server Database.

 ### Installing
 Project setup